RememberOfLife/mirabel/README.md

   * use this to parallelize loading/saving of all sorts of assets (images,sound,configs,etc..)
   * also frontendwrappers could cache constructe frontends and just return the cached one, this would keep settings per runtime and reduce loading times after first loading
 * button for screenshots? unsure if this is a useful feature though
+* create icon, show it on the empty (default) frontend

 ## problems
 * change how the frontends receive the nanovg context, they need it in the constructor already